RussOakham/Immortal-Fitness-Collective/README.md

 #### Subscriptions

-The site notes Immortal Fitness Collective is planning to expand its offering with a nutrition programme to be launched in future.
+The site notes Immortal Fitness Collective is planning to expand its offering with a nutrition programme to be launched in the future.
 This could be monetized via integration of [Stripe Billing](https://stripe.com/gb/billing), to allow customer subscriptions.

 #### Expanded Search

-The product search functionality can be expanded to include additional search criteria such as search by product rating.
+The product search functionality can be expanded to include additional search criteria such as search by product rating or available sizes.

 #### Social Media Integration